 It's called investing in infrastructure.

-It happened in the past ten years.
+It happened in the past 10 years.

-The situation says Schwarzenegger is reminiscent of the ancient Roman Empire, which grew strong because of his advanced aqueduct system, but which fell into decline when that feat of engineering tumbled into disrepair.
+The situation, says Schwarzenegger, is reminiscent of the ancient Roman Empire, which grew strong because of his advanced aqueduct system, but which fell into decline when that feat of engineering tumbled into disrepair.

 We are in danger.